What I do

 “Who’s that?” she asked.

 It was one of our DBAs.
-She asked what a DBA did and I explained that it was a horrible, awful job.
+She asked what a DBA did and I explained it was a horrible, awful job.
 They worked ridiculous hours and everyone hated them because they were the ones that told people “No.”

 “I’ll never be a DBA” I told her.

 A few weeks later our DBAs left for lucrative consulting gigs.
 The manager assigned DBA duties to me and another developer while they looked for replacements.
 Except they didn’t.
 They never hired anyone.
+Rather than doing double-duty—developer and DBA—I took a new job as… a DBA.
+That was in 1996 and I haven’t looked back.
+Turns out I love being a DBA and my wife loves to remind me to never say “never.”

 The origin of “Oracle Sean”